openedv/ATK-DNESP32S3M-MiniBoard/2_examples/1_ESP_IDF/2_communication_routines/04_WiFi_SmartConfig/README.md

 ![](../../../../1_docs/3_figures/examples/wifi_smartconfig/02_configuration_to_work.png)

-4.When the DNESP32S3 Mini board receives this message, the system will extract the SSID and password from it to connect to that network.
+4.When the DNESP32S3M mini board receives this message, the system will extract the SSID and password from it to connect to that network.